-Heat Treating Operators with little to no experience tend to make between $23780 and $29260 while the more experienced ones make over $46170 per year.
+Heat Treating Equipment Operators with little to no experience tend to make between $25580 and $30260 while the more experienced ones can earn over $46750 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Heat Treating Operator is to move to a higher paying state like AL. Right now, the highest paying states for Heat Treating Operators are AL, WA, VA, IN and LA.
+One of the easiest ways to increase your salary as a Heat Treating Equipment Setter, Operator and Tender, Metal and Plastic is to move to a higher paying state like WA.
+Right now, the highest paying states for Heat Treating Equipment Operators are WA, OR, MA, NC and VT.

-3 other factors that can increase your salary as A Heat Treating Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Heat Treating Equipment Setter, Operator and Tender, Metal and Plastic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Heat Treating Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Heat Treating Equipment Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons